-Lenders are granting non-U.S. resident’s better access to credit in order to finance investment properties or vacation homes.
-This is being done through a foreign-national mortgage without them ever having to step in the U.S. This loan services for people abroad requires that they put at least 40 percent down on a property.
+Lenders are granting non-U.S. residents better access to credit, i.e., loans, in order to finance investment properties or vacation homes.
+This is happening through a foreign-national mortgage without them ever having to step into the U.S. This loan service for people abroad requires that they put at least 40 percent down on a property.
 These international investors are assisting close the gap left by the American people.
-The domestic investors are no longer biting because most of the foreclosure inventory is no longer appetizing, and the middle-class borrowers cannot afford it due to stagnant income growth.
+The domestic investors are no longer biting because most of the foreclosure inventory is no longer appetizing.
+And, the middle-class borrowers cannot afford it due to stagnant income growth.

-The U.S. credit and tax system works very differently than the rest of the worlds.
-This causes some difficulty when it comes to lending to foreigner only because they banks are forced to rely on documentation from accounts and employers, along with third parties.
-A mass amount of nonresidents purchasing properties with loans do it to establish a credit in America.
-Although they many have millions in their bank, if they have no credit, it is still not an easy path for them to obtain a loan.
+The U.S. credit and tax system work very differently than the rest of the world.
+This causes some difficulty when it comes to lending to foreigner-only.
+This is because the banks are forced to rely on documentation from accounts and employers, along with third parties.
+A mass amount of nonresidents purchasing properties with loans do it to establish credit in America.
+Although they may have millions in their bank, if they have no credit, it is still not an easy path for them to obtain a loan.

 If you have questions about Foreclosure, Loan Modification, Bankruptcy, Short Sale, or other alternatives, please feel free to call my office at 888-886-0020, send an e-mail to firstname.lastname@example.org, or complete the contact form below.